michellechandraa/tugas/README.md

-# This is a submission place for Data Mining Exercise ✌️
+# This is a submission place for my Data Mining Exercise ✌️